peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  point number without its value being rounded to another numerical value.
 * `boolean CanFitInInt32()`<br>
- Returns whether this object's numerical value is an integer, is -(2^31) or greater, and is less than 2^31.
+ Deprecated.
+Instead, use CanValueFitInInt32(), if the application allows only CBOR integers, or (cbor.isNumber() &&cbor.AsNumber().CanFitInInt32()),   if the application allows any CBOR Object convertible to an integer.
+ Instead, use CanValueFitInInt32(), if the application allows only CBOR integers, or (cbor.isNumber() &&cbor.AsNumber().CanFitInInt32()),   if the application allows any CBOR Object convertible to an integer.
 * `boolean CanFitInInt64()`<br>
- Returns whether this object's numerical value is an integer, is -(2^63) or greater, and is less than 2^63.
+ Deprecated.
+Instead, use CanValueFitInInt64(), if the application allows only CBOR integers, or (cbor.isNumber() &&cbor.AsNumber().CanFitInInt64()),   if the application allows any CBOR Object convertible to an integer.
+ Instead, use CanValueFitInInt64(), if the application allows only CBOR integers, or (cbor.isNumber() &&cbor.AsNumber().CanFitInInt64()),   if the application allows any CBOR Object convertible to an integer.
 * `boolean CanFitInSingle()`<br>
  Returns whether this object's value can be converted to a 32-bit floating point number without its value being rounded to another numerical value.
 * `boolean CanTruncatedIntFitInInt32()`<br>
- Returns whether this object's value, truncated to an integer, would be -(2^31) or greater, and less than 2^31.
+ Returns whether this object's value, converted to an integer by discarding its fractional part, would be -(2^31) or greater, and less than 2^31.
 * `boolean CanTruncatedIntFitInInt64()`<br>
- Returns whether this object's value, truncated to an integer, would be -(2^63) or greater, and less than 2^63.
+ Returns whether this object's value, converted to an integer by discarding its fractional part, would be -(2^63) or greater, and less than 2^63.
 * `boolean CanValueFitInInt32()`<br>
  Returns whether this CBOR object stores an integer (CBORType.Integer) within the range of a 32-bit signed integer.